gjbex/CMake-usecases/source_code/README.md

    but which is build statically.
 1. `static_boost`: example of an application that uses Boost Log and Filesystem and is statically linked.
+1. `tbb`: example of building an application that uses TBB.